Mirador (Greenwood, Virginia): Sam Black's Tavern

-The cabin was built by Samuel Black.
+The cabin was built by Samuel Black, the son of Rev. Samuel Black, Albemarle County's first Presbyterian minister.
 The cabin originally sat adjacent to U.S. Route 250 at the front of the Seven Oaks property, the building's original site.
 In 1978, the tavern was moved away from the road further into the Seven Oaks property.
 The tavern was dismantled and moved again to Mirador Farm in 2001.
 The single story and garret, v-notched log building has the basic form and appearance it had attained by 1930.
 Most of the wall logs are original, and other construction materials are older materials reused from other contexts.
 The building features a wood-shingled gable roof, a granite foundation and interior chimney, a front porch on skinned cedar log posts, and six-over-six windows.
 The interior is divided into two rooms by a log partition and the stone chimney, which includes two fireplaces and a bread warmer.
 Other interior features include exposed log walls, batten doors on strap hinges, hewn ceiling joists, and pegged floor boards.

 There were several notable visitors who went to the tavern.
 Thomas Jefferson stopped at Black's Tavern eleven recorded times between 1768 and 1772, according to his memorandum books.
 This was while he was practicing law in Albemarle County and surrounding areas and traveling frequently to Staunton, located over the Blue Ridge.
 Often Jefferson stopped at Black's for meals or to feed his horse.
 In August 1768, he noted that the visit included entertainment, his term for an overnight stay.
 Another famous visitor was George Rogers Clark, who stayed overnight in 1777.
 Meriwether Lewis also stopped at the cabin at least once.